View All 1863 Liberty Head Quarter Eagle

 Description

 The 1863 (S) Liberty Head Quarter Eagle is a Gold Quarter Eagle produced at the San Francisco Mint as part of the Liberty Head Quarter Eagles 1840-1907 series.
-With a mintage of 10,800, this is a scarce issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 10,800, this is a scarce issue — the higher-mintage of the two mint variants, representing 100% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Civil War continued to suppress gold coin circulation; only Philadelphia struck quarter eagles.
+Struck at the San Francisco Mint, established during the California Gold Rush and now primarily producing proof and collector coins.
+Estimated market value ranges from $2.4K to $43K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 4.18 grams, 18 mm in diameter, with a reeded edge.
 Cataloged as PCGS #7799.
-The Liberty Head (Coronet) Quarter Eagle was the longest-running gold coin design in U.S. Charlotte (C) and Dahlonega (D) mint marks are collected as separate specialties.
-The 1854-S (only 246 struck) is a legendary rarity.
-The 1848 CAL. countermark coins were struck from California Gold Rush bullion.

 External References